 If you are using a boxed cake mix, many of these substitutes are more likely to work than if you are making your own mix from scratch.

 Making more than one substitute in a baked good is a bit more complicated especially when it comes to replacing the gluten.
 Now you are swapping two ingredients that contribute to the structure of a cake.

 For best results, use a 1-to-1 flour replacement which is formulated to replace regular flour, though it may take some trial and error to see which works best.

-While none of the results yield excellent results, the best egg substitutes for boxed cake mix are aquafaba, applesauce, and powdered egg replacers.
+While none of the replacements yield excellent results, the best egg substitutes for boxed cake mix are aquafaba, applesauce, and powdered egg replacers.